 Taking multiple trips to the bathroom every hour seems like a daunting task that every pregnant woman must deal with, but why does it happen?

 Pregnancy hormones are to blame for frequent urination during pregnancy as hCG levels increase blood flow to the pelvic region of the body.
-Increased fluid retention is another cause for frequent urination.
+Increased fluid retention is another cause of frequent urination.
 As the pregnancy moves into the third trimester the baby’s weight presses on the bladder, which leaves you feeling as though she needs to urinate more often.

 Frequent urination means the body is flushing fluids out of the body more quickly.
 This can cause dehydration quickly if you are not drinking enough fluid.
 Dehydration in the latter stages of pregnancy can lead to premature labor and contractions.
-It is, there, important to drink plenty of extra fluids, caffeine free if possible, throughout the pregnancy.
+It is, there, important to drink plenty of extra fluids, caffeine-free if possible, throughout the pregnancy.

 There is no treatment for frequent urination during pregnancy aside from giving birth.
 Even after the baby is born, the body must flush out all that extra fluid which means frequent trips to the bathroom for weeks or even months after giving birth.